Triple Regression for Camera Agnostic Sim2Real Robot Grasping and Manipulation Tasks: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Simulation plays a pivotal role in the development and validation of robotic systems by providing a virtual platform that closely mirrors real-world scenarios.
-In industrial applications, the reliability of robotic systems is often ascertained through multiple simulation tests.
-This process encompasses (1) the creation of a \textit{digital twin} representing the actual manufacturing environment; (2) the planning and execution of varied trajectories within the simulation; (3) a thorough assessment of each trajectory's outcomes; and (4) the deployment of the most effective trajectory in a real-world setting.
-The focus of this research is to enhance efficiency by automating the aforementioned stages.
+Simulation plays a pivotal role in the development and validation of robotic systems.
+In human-centered applications, the simulation environment can play a critical role in the design and testing of robots.
+Creating such a simulation environment often encompasses (1) the creation of a \textit{digital twin} representing the actual manufacturing environment; (2) the planning and execution of various robot decision trajectories within the simulation; (3) a thorough assessment of each trajectory's outcomes; and the deployment of the most effective trajectory in a real-world setting.
+The key is to improve efficiency by automating the aforementioned stages.

-Navigating simulation-to-reality (Sim2Real) applications presents two pivotal challenges, often referred to as the \textit{reality gap}.
-First, how to build an accurate enough digital twin that captures the real-world scenes in a simulation using sensor (RGB or RGBD camera) data?
-Second, how to seamlessly apply the simulation result in real-world situations?
-The first challenge is a fundamental problem in multi-view geometry.
-While recent advancements have tackled this using 6D pose estimation \cite{kehl2017ssd, tian2020robust} or 3D scene reconstruction \cite{denninger20203d, mildenhall2021nerf}, there are limitations.
-The former method struggles to generalize to unfamiliar objects.
-While the latter can intricately map complex scenes, it often obscures specific object details, making it hard to discern between interactive and stationary objects.
-The second challenge arises from the unreal nature of simulated physics and dynamics.
-Today, even state-of-the-art robot simulators fall short of accurately modeling physical phenomena, such as friction, impact, and deformation.
+Navigating simulation-to-reality (Sim2Real) applications presents two key challenges, often referred to as the \textit{sim2real gap}.
+First, it is difficult to build an accurate enough digital twin that captures the real-world scenes in a simulation using sensor data (e.g. RGB images from cameras).
+Recent advances, such as 6D pose estimation \cite{kehl2017ssd, tian2020robust} and 3D scene reconstruction \cite{denninger20203d, mildenhall2021nerf}, have made significant strides in addressing this challenge.
+However, both approaches have limitations.
+The 6D pose estimation method faces difficulties in generalizing to unfamiliar objects, while 3D scene reconstruction \cite{zhao2022opend}, although capable of capturing intricate details in complex environments, often blurs the distinction between interactive and stationary objects, obscuring important object-specific details.
+The second challenge, which arises from the unreal nature of simulated physics and dynamics, lies in the seamless application of the simulation result in real-world situations~\cite{gong2023arnold}.